 But I also want to surround them with real people, rather than actors, from the subculture we're trying to portray.
-People who embody a universal idea of modernity with a diversity of gender, race, and body type, as our audience will connect with the film on a deeper level if they see themselves reflected.
+People who embody a universal idea of modernity with a diversity of gender, race, and body type.

 Our Key Sneakers